-Upon the filing of a complaint by a faculty member regarding a negative recommendation on continuance, promotion and/or tenure, the President may cause the complaint to be set for formal evidentiary hearing by the ad Hoc Committee.
-As an alternative, the President may refer the complaint to the Advisory Committee on Faculty Continuance, Promotion and Tenure for preliminary inquiry, consultation, and its reasoned advice and recommendation, and shall inform the complainant of such a referral.
+Upon the filing of a complaint by a faculty member regarding a negative recommendation on continuance, promotion and/or tenure, the President may cause the complaint to be set for formal evidentiary hearing.
+As an alternative, the President may refer the complaint to the Advisory Committee on Faculty Continuance, Promotion and Tenure for preliminary inquiry, consultation, and its reasoned advice and recommendation.
 The Committee will seek to settle the matter by preliminary inquiry, consultation, discussion, and confidential mediation.

-If the difficulty is unresolved informally within three weeks from the receipt of the complaint, the Committee shall furnish the President with a written report containing its advice and recommendations as to whether or not the President should cause the matter to be set for formal evidentiary hearing by the ad Hoc Committee.
+If the difficulty is unresolved informally within three weeks from the receipt of the complaint, the Committee shall furnish the President with a written report containing its advice and recommendations as to whether or not the President should cause the matter to be set for formal evidentiary hearing.
 The report shall include a statement of the Committee's specific reasons in support of its advice and recommendation.
 A copy of the proceedings must be sent to the complainant.